top of page

 Tangible Methods for Moving the Diversity and Equity Needle at Institutions

-Ramona Curtis served for decades directing diversity and equity initiatives in both the university and community college arena.
+Ramona Curtis directed diversity and equity initiatives for decades in both the university and community college arena.
 She will discuss the important responsibility and the way to lead toward increasing diversity, equity, and opportunity fairness at institutions.
 Using the Social Change Model of Leadership to explore the important and necessary work needed to make the critical shifts, she will give tips to navigating conversations that challenge the status quo and provide key takeaway ingredients that leaders need to use in planning to increase equity.

 bottom of page